Caravan Insurance checks to make before your holiday

 1. Do you need your caravan to be covered overseas?

 If you are considering taking your caravanning holiday a little further afield this year, you will need to make sure that your unit is covered for travelling overseas.

 Lots of touring caravan insurance policies don't offer cover whilst travelling abroad, but it can often be added if needed.
 If this is the case with your insurance provider, and there’s no mention of cover whilst abroad in your documents, call their help centre to discuss adding this to your policy.
 Similarly, lots of insurance providers will limit the number of days or locations that they will cover you whilst abroad, so always check that your cover is sufficient for your holiday plans.

-Club Care Insurance, our insurance arm, offers up to 365 days of European cover as standard.
+Club Care Insurance, our insurance arm, offers up to 365 days of European cover.